dbwebb-se/mvc/example/symfony/README.md

 Include CSS and JavaScript in the base template
 ----------------------------

-The base template `templates/base.html.twig` already contains blocks to set up CSS and JavaScript files.
+The base template `templates/base.html.twig` already contain blocks to set up CSS and JavaScript files.

 These blocks use the Symfony tool Encore to manage static assets like stylesheets and JavaScripts.